 To help with these ambiguous situations, there are other ways of defining a species, including similarity in behaviour, DNA, morphology (physical structure) and ecological ‘niche’ (lifestyle).
 With these added definitions, dogs are all the same species because of their many similarities.
 On the other hand dogs and wolves, who can make fertile offspring together and share DNA ancestrally, are not the same species as they have very different behaviours and niches.

 How species separate

 There are a few different ways a species, with the same ancestry, might become separated like this.
 One is niche.
-With dogs one sub-group was taken into domestication by people, and then selectively bred to be different, and this is why we also have many different kinds of cows, horses and cats too.
+With dogs one sub-group was taken into domestication by people, and then selectively bred by humans to be different.
+This is why we also have many different kinds of cows, horses and cats too.

 Can they rejoin?

 Now for the crazy interesting part.
 Species can split apart, but what happens when they come together.
 We already know that only the same species can produce fertile offspring together, but there are different species which can come together to produce infertile offspring (so they just have the one generation and never get the chance to be grandparents).
 Perhaps the most famous is when a female horse and a male donkey breed, and you get a mule.
 They are a hybrid of the two, and are infertile due to the different number of chromosomes coming from each parent.
 When you get a male horse and a female donkey, the baby is called a hinny.
 There are very rare cases when a mule does get a foal, but this is like a one-in-a-million stroke of genetic luck.
 In fact it is so rare that in ancient Greece the phrase “when a mule foals” is sort of like our “when pigs fly” phrase today (or the Nigerian “when chickens grow teeth” which is a funny one for the imagination).